tualatin/tailforwindows/Readme!.txt

 Changelog:
 v.2.2.xxxx.x
+* new AutoUpdate checks for new version at startup and every 24 hours
 * new change Bookmark icon, if a comment exists
 * new Bookmark overview (Ctrl+Alt+B)
 * new Bookmark comment multiedit -> Bookmark overview